 ABOUT GLYCOL IN CHILLERS

-A chiller will run without glycol as long as the fluid temperature in the system is above freezing.
-Glycol or other inhibitors are recommended for most process cooling applications even if the fluid temperature doesn’t reach temperatures near freezing.
+An industrial process chiller will run without glycol as long as the fluid, evaporator and ambient temperatures stay above freezing.
+Glycol or other inhibitors are recommended for most process cooling applications even if the fluid and ambient air temperatures don’t reach temperatures near freezing.

 What type of glycol is best?

 American Chillers recommends Inhibited Propylene Glycol which works as an anti-freeze, but also includes rust inhibitors and other additives that keeps your pump seals lubricated and fluids and chilled water system running in optimal condition.
 Other glycols may be acceptable.
 NEVER USE AUTOMOTIVE OR RV ANIT-FREEZE IN CHILLERS.
-NEVER USE GLYCOL IN COOLING TOWERS.
-Glycol will reduce chiller capacity.
+Be cautious if using glycol in cooling towers.
+Glycol will reduce capacity.
 Questions about what glycol concentration and/or type to purchase?
 Contact and American Chillers sales engineer for assistance.

 Glycol Correction Factors